thanos-io/thanos/docs/components/store.md

 The **required** settings are:

-- `addrs`: list of memcached addresses, that will get resolved with the [DNS service discovery](../service-discovery.md/#dns-service-discovery) provider.
+- `addresses`: list of memcached addresses, that will get resolved with the [DNS service discovery](../service-discovery.md/#dns-service-discovery) provider.

 While the remaining settings are **optional**: